farhanatasnim/Dengue_Forcasting_Climatic/README.md

 Figure 2: examines the timing of most rainfalls throughout the year by overlaying data from multiple years onto a single annual scale on the top plot.
 Likewise, in the bottom plot, we employed a similar approach to identify the peak period of the year during which the influx of dengue cases is most pronounced.

 * By looking at the above graph, it's evident that dengue cases increased shortly after heavy rainfall.
 For instance, in Ahmedabad, dengue cases peaked in week 40, about 5 to 6 weeks after the highest rainfall.
-* Grainger casuality test(GC test):
+* Granger casuality test(GC test): The Granger causality test is a statistical hypothesis test used to determine whether one time series can predict another.
-* We performed Grainger casuality test between dengue cases and rainfall timeseries in order to find casual relationship between the two.
+* We performed Granger casuality test between dengue cases and rainfall timeseries in order to find casual relationship between the two.

 |  Cases Vs Rainfall             | Sanjuan       | Iquitos       |  Ahmedabad    |
 | ------------- | ------------- | ------------- | ------------- |